 4. Craft a perfect job posting

-2. Description of company: This is a good time to demonstrate your employee value proposition.
+- Company description: This is a good time to demonstrate your employee value proposition.
 Let them know that you’re a company they want to work for!

-5. Consider culture fit
+5. Consider cultural fit

 6. Build a recruitment funnel